oldgreek84/convert/README.md

 - enter to directory with project

-- run and work with applicaton:
+- run and work with application:
----
-if you want to use converter with GUI.
----

 ```bash
 python main.py